Spring Semester 2024 Schedule

 - Holding a food and toiletry drive.
 Student groups, residence hall floors, offices, and departments can hold food and toiletry drives to benefit the food pantry.
 Reach out to Leondra Tyler to learn how you can “Adopt-A-Month” for the pantry!

 - Volunteering at the food pantry.
 Volunteers are needed to stock and organize the pantry, assist with fresh produce deliveries on Fridays and answer questions for visitors.
-To volunteer, please contact Leondra Tyler, 315.443.1254 or email@example.com.
+At this time we are not in need of volunteers, please check back at a later time to see our availability.

 September 2022 — SU garden brings national attention to Indigenous agriculture